Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture

-This is consistent with the transition to CB that we are proposing and the nontrivial prediction is that while the spectrum is Kolmogorov for wave numbers above this transition $\kperp>\kperpc$ [\eqref{cb_gen}], the turbulence remains anisotropic up to the second transition wave number \exref{ki_rot}.
+This is consistent with the transition to CB that we are proposing and the nontrivial prediction is that whereas the spectrum is Kolmogorov for wave numbers above this transition $\kperp>\kperpc$, the turbulence remains anisotropic up to the second transition wave number $k_i$.

 In designing or interpreting both laboratory and numerical experiments to test our predictions, one has to be mindful of the following caveat.
 In order for the full cascade path sketched in \figref{fig_rot} to be realised, the system domain must be large enough to accommodate both the parallel and perpendicular scales implied by the CB state.
 If it is not, this will impose infrared cutoffs in the $(\kperp,\kpar)$ --- these can restrict energy flows, possibly leading to 2D effects such as inverse cascades and (in periodic numerical simulations) finite-box effects such as formation of a $\kpar=0$ condensate (see further discussion in \secref{sec_num}).

 Another important caveat concerns the absence (or negligibility) of the parallel cascade in the weak-turbulence regime.
 Unlike in the case of MHD turbulence, for rotating turbulence this is not an exact result, but an assumption \citep{Galtier03} --- and possibly a gross simplification of a fairly complicated precise situation \citep{Bellet06}.
 We have made this simplification because the detailed properties of the weak-turbulence regime are less important in our view than its general tendency towards a strongly nonlinear CB state, in which the exact form of the resonant manifold in the wavenumber space is irrelevant.